-Scott has spent the majority of his career in investment banking, primarily focused on merger and acquisition advisory for middle-market healthcare & business services companies.
+Scott has spent the majority of his career in investment banking, primarily focused on merger and acquisition advisory for middle-market healthcare, technology & business services companies.
 He has advised clients on a wide variety of strategic transactions ranging in value from less than $1 million to over $1 billion.

-Scott also has significant corporate strategy and operating experience, having served as Executive Vice President of InfuSystem Holdings, Inc. (NYSE MKT: INFU), a leading provider of infusion pumps and related services to hospitals, oncology practices and other alternate site healthcare providers.
+Scott also has significant corporate strategy and operating experience, having served as Executive Vice President of InfuSystem Holdings, Inc. (NYSE American: INFU), a leading provider of infusion pumps and related services to hospitals, oncology practices and other alternate site healthcare providers.
 In this role, he was responsible for development and execution of the company’s strategic direction through acquisitions, creation of new lines of business and formation of strategic partnerships.
 Scott was also an integral part of the senior management team and administered the full range of typical day-to-day operating issues faced by middle-market companies.
-In addition, Scott was the chief architect of InfuSystem’s response to the Centers for Medicare & Medicaid Services’ Competitive Bidding Program for durable medical equipment providers, which resulted in the company winning contracts in all nine eligible geographical areas.

 Scott earned an M.B.A. from Columbia Business School and a B.S. from Bucknell University.